Male Fertility Tests: Ottawa Fertility Clinic

 These 4 basic tests allow to determine if there are obvious causes for the infertility a couple is experiencing.
 It is important to check for all four.

-An additional test which is gaining traction in fertility clinics is Sperm DNA Fragmentation testing.
+An additional variable which is gaining traction in fertility clinics is Sperm DNA Fragmentation.
 This is different from a genetic screen.
-The DNA fragmentation tests checks to see what percent of the DNA in sperm cells appears to have damage of "hairline fractures."
+The DNA fragmentation refers to the degree in which the DNA in sperm cells appears to have damage or "breaks."

 This is a vital test, especially for couples that have experienced recurrent miscarriage.
-Elevated sperm DNA fragmentation rates increase the risk of IVF failure and elevate the miscarriage risk in couples expecting within the first trimester.
+Elevated sperm DNA fragmentation increase the risk of IVF failure and elevate the miscarriage risk in couples expecting within the first trimester.
+It can be evaluated indirectly by checking for normal sperm morphology although it is unclear as to the accuracy of this test.

 Treatments for Male Infertility